AngelTheNewGuy/mysql-testdb/README.md

 # MySQL Practice Database – Employees & Departments

 This repository contains a clean and simple MySQL database schema created for practicing SQL queries, joins, and foreign keys.
-It’s designed as a hands-on learning project and portfolio piece to demonstrate relational database skills to future employers.
+It’s designed as a hands-on learning project and portfolio piece to demonstrate relational database skills.

 ---